 - Trauma- and stressor-related disorders, such as PTSD

-Each type of disorder has its own criteria for how it is evaluated, but for all, you’ll need to show you’re currently receiving and following treatment for the disorder.
+Each type of disorder has its own criteria for how it gets evaluated, but for all, you’ll need to show you’re currently receiving and following treatment for the disorder.

 Musculoskeletal System

-Musculoskeletal refers to the muscles, ligaments and tendons, and bones of the body.
+Musculoskeletal refers to the muscles, ligaments, tendons, and bones of the body.
 The SSA breaks musculoskeletal system conditions into four categories:

 - Amputations: typically must have two amputated limbs to qualify for benefits, but there are exceptions